-You may have heard of coconut flour to be notorious, that it is temperamental and difficult to work with.
-After my first couple of tries at working with this healthier flour I totally agreed with this statement.
+You may have heard that coconut flour is temperamental and difficult to work with.
+After my first couple of tries at working with this healthier flour, I totally agreed with this statement.

 That was over 5 years ago.
 But soon after my first couple of failed attempts, I had some great coconut flour baking success - first with these Coconut Flour Pumpkin Muffins and then a little later with these soft funfetti cookies.

-Those cookies were the inspiration for today’s chocolate chip cookies made with coconut flour.
-And also for continuing to try and figure out this finicky coconut flour.
+Those cookies were the inspiration for today's chocolate chip cookies made with coconut flour.
+They also gave me the inspiration to try and figure out how to use seemingly finicky coconut flour.

-I learnt that coconut flour is hygroscopic – meaning that it absorbs an incredible amount of liquid, unlike any other flour I have ever worked with.
-That in turn made me realize that there is no use in trying to take a recipe that calls for regular wheat flour and attempting to replace it with coconut flour.
+I learned that coconut flour is hygroscopic - meaning that it absorbs an incredible amount of liquid, unlike any other flour I have ever worked with.
+That, in turn, made me realize that there is no use in taking a recipe that calls for regular wheat flour and replacing it with an equal amount of coconut flour.

 How To Make Coconut Flour Cookies More Moist